growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 <center><b>or: It's APIs All the Way Down</b></center>

-# A few Words about Software Architecture
+# A few Words on Software Architecture
 > Ἐν ἀρχῇ ἦν ὁ λόγος.

 Architecture isn't something that just happens.
 Architecture can't be an afterthought.
 Architecture isn't just the packaging of functionality.
 Architecture is an emergent property of a well designed system.
 You can make many decisions during the design process that influence its flavor but none of those change its substance.